13 Mini Wood Stoves Tips And Tricks For Hotter, More Efficient Fires

 One Cubic Mini user stated:

-I agree – I don’t think they would make a huge difference, but sometimes every little bit helps.
+They are unlikely to make a huge difference, but sometimes, every little bit helps.

-The Cubic Mini has a 3-inch flue system so make sure you are getting this size.
+The Cubic Mini has a 3-inch flue system, so make sure you get this size.
 The bands that fit a 3-inch stove pipe have a total diameter of around 9 1/2 inches.

 5. Stove Top Kettle